MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

          credentials_file_profile: "386383511305_docker-testing"
    ```

-## Usage

 Once you have configured AWS backup storage and the mke configuration file has
-been applied, verify that the
+been applied, verify that the `BackupStorageLocation` CR exists.
-`BackupStorageLocation` CR exists.
-Note that this may take a few minutes
-after `mkectl apply` is run.

 ```shell
 kubectl get backupstoragelocation -n mke
 ```

+> After you run `mkectl apply` the output may require a few minutes to display.

 Example output: